Vincent and Theo van Gogh in Montmartre

 We can observe van Gogh’s changing style through the paintings he produced during his Paris years.
 It was in 1886 that he painted a murky view of Le Moulin de la Galette.
 He also started on a series of self portraits.

 Vincent was open to influence and keen to learn.
 He met Monet, Pissarro and Gauguin.
-He spent time in cafés (see the Toulouse-Lautrec portrait) discussing with fellow artists, he visited galleries and museums, especially The Louvre, he made contacts.
+He visited galleries and museums, especially The Louvre.
 Commercially his time in Paris was a flop.
-What he absorbed here however was to bear fruit in the years to come.
+What he absorbed during his stay however was to bear fruit in the years to come.

 Admires and collects Japanese prints

 It was during his two year stay that, with his brother, he started to seriously collect Japanese prints.
 Their influence on him and his fellow students Emile Bernard and especially Toulouse-Lautrec was important.
-The principle stylistic influences with their origin in Japanese prints, according to the van Gogh Museum were:
+According to the van Gogh Museum the principle stylistic influences with their origin in Japanese prints were:

 • an uncluttered empty middle ground in the painting